Internet-Draft Protocol Greasing October 2024

 Long-term interoperability of protocols is an important goal of the network standards process [MAINTENANCE].
 Protocol deployment success [SUCCESS] can depend on supporting change, which can include modifying how the protocol is used, extending the protocol, or replacing the protocol.

 Greasing, a technique initially designed for TLS [GREASE] and later adopted by other protocols such as QUIC [QUIC], can help support the long-term viability of protocol extension points.
+In these protocols, extension codepoints are reserved only for greasing and when received must be ignored.
 Greasing is suitable for many protocols but not all; Section 3.3 of [VIABILITY] discusses the applicability and limitations of greasing.
 Section 3 provides additional protocol maintenance considerations.

 Applications are built with the intent of serving user needs [END-USERS], which might only require support for a subset of protocol features.
 Adapting to changing user needs is a maintenance activity.
 For example, an HTTP deployment focused on downloads might want to add support for uploads.
 Changing use of the application and transport protocol features can affect the deployment's network traffic profile.
 If expectations have been formed around historical patterns of use i.e., ossification, introducing change might lead to deployment problems.
 Section 4 presents considerations about how intentionally increasing the variability of protocols can mitigate some of these concerns.